eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 TypeConsistency consistency = tested_type.is_compatible(other_type);
 ```
 This line will evaluate consistency levels among the two types.
-The returned `TypeConsistency` is going to be a subset of the following *QoS polities*:
+The returned `TypeConsistency` is going to be a subset of the following *QoS policies*:

 - `NONE`: Unknown way to interpret `tested_type` as `other_type`.
 - `EQUALS`: The evaluation is analogous to an equal evaluation.